HiQ International AB is a Swedish, public limited liability company with its headquarters in Stockholm.

 Born 1955.
 Computer Science, Umeå Universitet.
 Chair of the board since 2016, board member since 2007.
 Other assignments: Chairman of the boards of i.e. Team Olivia AB, Global Scanning A/S and Stiftelsen Ruter Dam.
 Member of the boards of i.e. Dustin, Sweco and PostNord.

 Born 1953.
 M. Sc. in Economics, Helsinki School of Economics.
 Board member since 2013.
 CFO Wärtsilä Oyj 1998-2013, deputy MD since 2005.
 Other assignments: Chairman of the board of Elisa Oyj and Evac Group Oy.
+Member of the board of Nordkalk Oy.
 Member of the board & chairman of the audit committee Nokian Tyres.

 Born 1979.
-Master Degree Economics (civilekonom) University of Gothenburg School of Business, Economics and Law, Proposed as Board member.
-President and CEO of Netonnet Group but will during 2018 take over as CEO of Lindex.
-Other assignments: Board member in Mio AB and in Börssällskapet.
+Master Degree Economics (civilekonom) University of Gothenburg School of Business, Economics and Law.
+Board member since 2018.
+CEO of Lindex A since 2018.
+President and CEO of Netonnet Group 2016-2018.
+Other assignments: Board member in Mio AB, Ahlsell Group and in Börssällskapet.

 Auditors selected by the AGM

-PwC, auditor in charge Gabriella Hermansson, born 1973.
+KPMG, auditor in charge Marine Gesien, born 1971.
 Authorised public accountant.
-Auditor of HiQ since 2017.
+Auditor of HiQ since 2018.

 MANAGEMENT OF HiQ